ABOUT

 • RIGHT INDUSTRY, RIGHT TIME: Increase in adoption and production of battery powered vehicles and battery storage for the power grid is driving demand for lithium.

-• PROVEN LITHIUM JURISDICTIONS: Ameriwest’s lithium properties are located within areas of known lithium resources, with our Deer Musk East project located within 5 miles of the only lithium producing mine in North America.*
+• PROVEN LITHIUM JURISDICTIONS: Ameriwest’s lithium properties are located within areas of known lithium resources.

 • EXPERIENCED MANAGEMENT: A team with substantial experience in finance & mining, and with prior experience in developing mining projects from grassroots to divesture.